¡Vamos España! Taking Part In The Growth of an Amazing Local WordPress Community

 SiteGround also supports the WordPress community work of several outstanding local WordPress experts and enthusiasts.
 These include our amazing Brand Ambassadors: Fernando Tellado (blogger, book author, one of the organizers of WordCamp Madrid, a man of many hats), Fernando Puente (already introduced above), and the most recent addition to our team: Mauricio Gelves (a WordPress developer with whom we just started collaborating in January 2019).
 Year-round, they share their valuable WordPress experience with the rest of the community to help it grow.
 We are proud to support their efforts and make it possible for them to travel and spend time doing this great community work.

-For the past 3 years, Moncho, Fernando Tellado and Fernando Puente have been travelling throughout Spain attending many local events and also creating multiple WordPress-related webinars for the Spanish-speaking audience.
+For the past 3 years, Moncho, Fernando Tellado and Fernando Puente have been traveling throughout Spain attending many local events and also creating multiple WordPress-related webinars for the Spanish-speaking audience.
 They not only help more people use WordPress, but they also inspire many other community members to become more active and start local events themselves.
 This includes mentoring new organizers that need advice or just encouragement.
 The genuine WordPress enthusiasm of these individuals has been truly contagious!

 Why Does This All Matter?

 What we saw happening in Spain is amazing.
 It makes us very happy to witness how more and more people in Spain are willing and able to create beautiful sites and publish their work using one of the most democratic online platforms.
 It is a great example of how local companies can make a difference and speed up the local WordPress community growth.
-When you combine healthy business interest with genuine personal involvement and invest both in the community, you always see great results.
+When you combine healthy business interests with genuine personal involvement and invest both in the community, you always see great results.